blakesmods/web/apps/web/content/docs/1.20/mysticalagriculture/soul-extraction-recipes.md

 category: Mystical Agriculture
 ---

-Mystical Agriculture allows you easily add your own Soul Extractor recipes using both Datapacks and CraftTweaker.
+Mystical Agriculture allows you easily add your own Soul Extraction recipes using both Datapacks and CraftTweaker.

 ## Datapacks